cptn-solo/woffler_contract/woffler.contracts.md

 * make subbranch with locked root level
 * split level's pot according to level's branch metadata (`spltrate`, `potmin`)
 * make the player a stakeholder of new subbranch, share is defined by level's branch metadata (`stkrate`, `stkmin`)
-* as new level is locked, splitter have 3 tries to unlock it, if no luck - state reset to SAFE in current level (zero cell)
+* as new level is locked, splitter have 3 tries to unlock it using `unlocklvl` action.
+If no luck - additional tries can be bought by calling `splitbet` action.

 ### Term
 TERM.
 This Contract expires at the conclusion of code execution.